False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Structure

-The Center for Devices and Radiological Health (CDRH) is the branch of the FDA dealing with medical devices.
-The Medical Devices Advisory Committee supports medical device regulatory activities by making recommendations relating to device classification, possible health risks associated with device use, subject-specific concerns, device exemptions and bans, and clinical study designs about device safety and effectiveness; the Committee also reviews premarket approval applications, guidelines, and guidance documents (Center for Devices and Radiological Health [CDRH], 2019).
+The Center for Devices and Radiological Health (CDRH) is the branch of the FDA specifically dealing with medical devices.
+The Medical Devices Advisory Committee supports medical device regulatory activities by making recommendations relating to device classification, possible health risks associated with device use, subject-specific concerns, device exemptions and bans, and clinical study designs pertaining to device safety and effectiveness; the Committee also reviews premarket approval applications, guidelines, and guidance documents (Center for Devices and Radiological Health [CDRH], 2019).
 The Committee consists of 18 panels; nonsurgical medical aesthetic devices generally fall under the purview of the General and Plastic Surgery Advisory Panel.
 However, there is no clear guidance or requirements for panel approval or involvement in regulatory decision-making.

 Regulatory Requirements for Marketing Medical Devices

 The Federal Trade Commission (FTC) and the FDA share regulatory authority for consumer protection to enforce truthful advertising in marketing practices of medical devices and to take action for violations.
 Legal authority is granted to the FTC through the FTC Act (FTCA) and to the FDA through the FFDCA.
 Shared activities are described through a memorandum of understanding.
-To simplify, the general division of oversight activities between the FDA and FTC—specifically for medical device marketing—is such that the FTC is primary over advertising other than labeling, and the FDA is primary over labeling and preventing misbranding of medical devices (Memorandum of Understanding Between the Federal Trade Commission and the Food and Drug Administration, 1971).
+To simplify, the general division of oversight activities between the FDA and FTC—specifically with respect to medical device marketing—is such that the FTC is primary over advertising other than labeling, and the FDA is primary over labeling and preventing misbranding of medical devices (Memorandum of Understanding Between the Federal Trade Commission and the Food and Drug Administration, 1971).
 The challenge presented by this guidance is the lack of clarity regarding what advertising, if any, is not considered device labeling as, “According to an appellate court decision: ‘Most if not all advertising is considered labeling….’”
 (CDRH, 2020, Advertising section).
-Whether a device is restricted or not appears to also guide whether the FDA (restricted devices) or FTC (nonrestricted devices) is primary.
+Whether a device is restricted or not appears to also play a role in guiding whether the FDA (restricted devices) or FTC (nonrestricted devices) is primary.

 Key Definitions